 \subsubsection{Coil system}

 We can choose between permanent magnets or electromagnets with or without cores to apply a magnetic field.
-As the field to be applied is relatively low, electromagnets without cores provide the simplest solution.
-The field is directly proportional to the current, and there is no hysteresis, so no additional magnetic field sensors are required.
+As the field to be applied is relatively low, and the field direction needs to be changed rapidly to monitor the response of the bacteria, electromagnets without cores provide a simple, light weight solution.
+An additional advantage is that the field is directly proportional to the current, and there is no hysteresis, so no additional magnetic field sensors are required.
 The disadvantage of not having a core is that the maximum field is limited to a few mT.
 Higher fields can only be applied for short periods of time, limited by coil heating.